yochaigal/cairn/wip/2e/dungeon-seeds.md

 **Monster**: _Lizard_. _Recuperating_.

-A Basilisk sleeps on a nest built atop a slab of **wall** on the East side of the room.
-In the center of the room is a tall glass **cage** runs from the floor to the **ceiling**.
+A basilisk sleeps on a nest built atop a slab of **wall** on the East side of the room.
+In the center of the room, a tall glass **cage** runs from the floor to the **ceiling**.
 A long, broken **chain** is attached to the South wall.

-- **Basilisk**: Recuperating after having just birthed a new clutch of three new eggs.
+- **Basilisk**: Recuperating after having just birthed a new clutch of three eggs.
-  - She warms her eggs by sitting atop them, and will not leave them for very long.
+  - She warms her eggs by sitting atop them and will not leave them for very long.
   - The eggs are worth 1000gp each.
-They _bulky_ and extremely fragile.
+They are _bulky_ and extremely fragile.
 - **Wall**: The passage East is still accessible, despite having collapsed.
 The Basilisk is too large to traverse the rubble.
-- **Cage**: Acts as an observation chute from **2**, where new acolytes were lowered into the chamber and forced to encounter the Basilisk.
+- **Cage**: Acts as an observation chute from **2**, where new acolytes were lowered into the chamber to observe the Basilisk.
 - **Chain**: Once used to trap the Basilisk here.

 ### Basilisk